bmickael/KFS/README.md

 Or an archlinux system
 `sudo pacman -S gcc`

+### On modern Debiam machine, you need an older version of automake
+`sudo apt-get install automake-1.15`

 # CAUTION: NEVER BE A SUDOER NOR A ROOT FOR THE RUST INSTALLATION !